phalcon-orphanage/docs/fr/api/Phalcon_Mvc_Model_Resultset_Simple.rst

 public *boolean*  **valid** ()

-Check whether internal resource has rows to fetch
+Check whether the internal resource has rows to fetch

 public *array*  **toArray** ([*boolean* $renameColumns])

-Returns a complete resultset as an array, if the resultset has a big number of rows it could consume more memory than currently it does.
-Export the resultset to an array couldn't be faster with a large number of records
+Returns a complete resultset as an array, if the resultset has a big number of rows it could consume more memory than it currently does.
+Exporting the resultset to an array couldn't be faster with a large number of records